Skip to content

 Tools

-nightward_scanRun a read-only HOME or workspace scan.Redacted scan report summary plus bounded findings.
+nightward_scanRun a redacted HOME or workspace scan.Read-only.

-nightward_policy_checkRun the policy gate with optional offline analysis.Policy result; pass compact: true for chat summaries.
+nightward_policy_checkRun the policy gate with optional analysis.Read-only.

-For casual AI-client use, prefer:
+For casual AI-client use, prefer compact calls:

 json